Minalhr55/Minalhr55/README.md

-- 👋 Hi, I’m Minal H R
+- 👋 Hi, I’m Minal
--
-- 🌱 I’m currently pursuing B'Tech computer science and engineering at PES University
+- 🌱 Student at PES University
-- 📫 How to reach me ... minalhr55@gmail.com
+- 📫 minalhr55@gmail.com

 <!---
 Minalhr55/Minalhr55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.